navicore/aglio-theme-bluecase/README.md

 # aglio-theme-bluecase
 An [Aglio Blueprint Renderer](https://github.com/danielgtaylor/aglio) theme to generate Scala case classes from `object` `datastructure` entries found in [api-blueprint](https://apiblueprint.org) specifications.

-Optionally generate spray.io json `DefaultJsonProtocol` support with the case classes with `--theme-spray-json true`
+Optionally generate spray.io json `DefaultJsonProtocol` support for case classes with `--theme-spray-json true`

 ### *caveat*
-*Works for my initial specific apib files.
-That app is moderately complex with several dozen types and some types referencing each other.
-I haven't debugged using any other apib files except for the API Blueprint repo's [Data Structure](https://github.com/apiaryio/api-blueprint/blob/master/examples/10.%20Data%20Structures.md) example.
-I have not studied the [protagonist](https://github.com/apiaryio/protagonist) parsed form from aglio to know what profound misunderstandings I'm holding - I have some assumptions that some content arrays have just one entry, etc...*
+*Works for my initial specific apib file.
+That apib file is moderately complex with several dozen types and some types composed by referencing other types defined in the same apib file.
+I have not tested bluecase on any apib files in the wild, yet, except for those in the api-blueprint examples dir.*

 ## INSTALL